Ylefol/CC_vel/README.md

 ## Tutorial - analysis
-Using the results from the above rules, we can create non-default results using either the analysis script or the miRNA analysis script (if miRNA results are desired).
+Using the results from the above rules, we can create non-default results using either of the three analysis script or the miRNA analysis script (if miRNA results are desired).
 The analysis scripts show how to retrieve the data that was generated and show some basic plots that have already been designed.
 These scripts were meant as a template for users, where they can familiarize themselves with the plots and then perform their own analyses with the generated results.
+These scripts vary from single cell_line analysis to cross cell-line analysis.